wazo-platform/wazo-platform.org/content/blog/sprint-review-2213.md

 ## Ongoing Features
 - **New user API**: We are working on a new high level API endpoint to create a user and all of its related resources (user, line, extension, voicemail, incoming call) in a single HTTP request.
 - **Events**: All events are being documented in order to better facilitate developers effort to use the event system.
-- **Major upgrade**: We are preparing the upgrade to Debian 11 Buster.
+- **Major upgrade**: We are preparing the upgrade to Debian 11 Bullseye.
 This requires migrating the remaining code written in Python 2 to Python 3.

 For more details about the aforementioned topics, please see the [changelog](https://wazo-dev.atlassian.net/issues/?jql=project%3DWAZO%20AND%20fixVersion%3D22.13).